abuiles/drafts/xdr-tutorial/xdr.md

 decoded data -10
 ```

-From now on, you'll use `Marshal` and `Unmarshal` to convert between
+From now on, we'll use `Marshal` and `Unmarshal` to convert between
 `golang` and `XDR` data types.

 ## Unsigned Integer